 Freezing & Storage

 The same goes for storing and making ahead.
 After about a day, all the veggies start to loose the toothiness that made such a basic soup so interesting.
+If you have leftovers and need to store it, keep it in an airtight container.

 More easy soup recipes: